aligent/code-standards-pipe-php/README.md

 ## Development

 Commits published to the `main` branch  will trigger an automated build for the each of the configured PHP version.
+Commits to `staging` will do the same but image tags will be suffixed with `-experimiental`.